 12. Use Retargeting Ads for Abandoned Carts

-Retargeting for abandoned carts in your online store has an impact on displaying tailored ads to shoppers who exited your site without buying.
-These ads pop up as they check other websites or social media reminding them about items they left.
+Retargeting for abandoned carts in your online store involves displaying tailored ads to shoppers who exited your site without buying.
+These ads pop up as they check other websites or social media, reminding them about items they left.
 The tech relies on cookies – tiny data bits web browsers save to track user actions and help marketers reconnect with potential buyers.
-Dynamic retargeting ads show the exact products a shopper ditched creating spot-on reminders across platforms like Facebook Instagram, and Google Display Network.
+Dynamic retargeting ads show the exact products a shopper ditched, creating spot-on reminders across platforms like Facebook, Instagram, and Google Display Network.

-Cart abandonment retargeting has an effect on both psychology and statistics.
+Cart abandonment retargeting influences both psychology and statistics.
 Dynamic retargeting ads have a much better performance than standard display ads.
 They have a 0.7% clickthrough rate compared to just 0.07% for regular display ads.
 Also, shoppers who get both retargeting emails and ads are twice as likely to buy than those who get either format alone.

 This method works because it deals with specific reasons for abandonment.
 If shipping costs made someone leave, retargeting can show free shipping offers.
 The timing creates a perfect chance, as 69.57% of online shopping carts are left behind during the busy holiday season.